 - Soft brown sugar gives the muffins a delicious caramel flavor and color but this can be substituted with light brown, castor or fine granulated sugar.
 Note that the substitution will result in a lighter color and less depth of flavor.

-- You can make all bran muffins by replacing the cake flour with wholewheat flour.
-The consistency will be much heavier and denser.
+- You can make this an all bran muffins recipe by replacing the cake flour with wholewheat flour.
+You should note that the consistency will be much heavier and it will have a denser crumb.

 For more breakfast options why not try: